Faculty with this focus

-Applied mathematics is a branch of mathematics that concerns itself with mathematical methods that are typically used in science, engineering, business, and industry.
-Thus, "applied mathematics" is a mathematical science with specialized knowledge.
+Applied mathematics research in our department spans a broad range of scientific disciplines, and our faculty often work in close collaboration with researchers from other fields.
+Applied mathematics is a branch of mathematics that concerns itself with mathematical methods used in science, engineering, business, and industry.

 I use techniques from the fields of dynamical systems, probability and statistics to develop and analyze mathematical models of real world (often biological) systems.
 I use those models to address specific questions related to population ecology and evolution, epidemiology (infectious diseases) and immunology.
 I also use those models as a basis for studying the relationship between process and pattern in a more general context, and sometimes pursue interesting mathematical questions that arise in these applications.
 When working on specific applications, I use different mathematical tools as the need arises, however I primarily use methods from applied nonlinear dynamics and bifurcation theory, including computational methods.